calizarr/PhenoPiSight/Installation_guide.md

   * The playbooks have a lot of assumptions built into them:
       * All images taken on the rPI use [camera_single.py][].
       * All images on the rPI are stored in `/home/pi/Images/`
+  * **Playbooks**
+      * For all playbooks, `gather_facts` doesn't need to be false if you don't have connectivity issues.
+      * The `when:` determines when a task will run if the variable after it is false, it will not run.
+      * `become:` determines if the task will be run as a superuser.
+      * [copy-pictures.yml][] -- Needs to change to be specific to the user setup.
+          * Variables `img_dir` and `local_dir` need to be changed.
+              * `img_dir` needs to be changed only if you're not using `/home/pi/Images` on the rPIs as your image destination.
+              * `local_dir` needs to be changed to where the image files will be stored on the centralized server.
+      * [sudo-plays.yml][] -- Contains true/false variables that need to be changed depending on context.
+          * The tasks containing `utmp`, `sshd`, or `DNS` are for connectivity issues.
+              * In general, its best to leave them false.
+          * You might need to change the `Add hourly cron job from 5 AM to 9 PM` task.
+              * To understand more about cron, read `man cron` and the [Ansible cron module][].
+          * Currently it takes images every hour between 5 AM and 9 (21) PM.

 [playbooks folder]: playbooks/

 [camera_single.py]: pi_files/camera_single.py

 [ansible playbooks documentation]: http://docs.ansible.com/ansible/playbooks_intro.html

+[copy-pictures.yml]: playbooks/copy-pictures.yml

+[sudo-plays.yml]: playbooks/sudo-plays.yml

 ##### CURRENTLY BEING REWRITTEN #####
-        * copy-pictures.yml -- needs some changes to be useful to your setup.
-            * `img_dir` and `local_dir` need to be changed.
-                * `img_dir` needs to be changed only if you're not using `/home/pi/Images` on the rPIs as your image destination.
-                * `local_dir` needs to be changed to where the image files will be stored not on the rPIs.
-        * sudo-plays.yml -- contains true/false variables that need to be changed depending on context.
-            * You might need to change the `Add hourly cron job from 5 AM to 9 PM` task.
-                * To understand more about cron, read `man cron` and the [Ansible cron module][].
   * Change the `src:` variable on the `Send camera_single.py to the rPIs` task to the destination of camera_single.py of this repository.

 [Raspberry Pi Installing Operating Systems]: https://www.raspberrypi.org/documentation/installation/installing-images/